HTempest/Engineering-Practices/README.md

 # About this book

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This book

 ## Purpose

-The purpose of this document is to establish a standard expectation for implementation of a Software Development Lifecycle \(SDLC\) that produces software for H Tempest Ltd and it's subsidiaries that is secure, accessible, mobile ready and compliant with relevant legislation.
+The purpose of this document is to standardise the Software Development Lifecycle \(SDLC\) that produces mission critical web applications and web services through the use of industry leading practices for H Tempest Ltd and it's subsidiaries.
+These applications and services typically deal with personal and commercial sensitive data requiring due diligence in protecting this data is required.
+Standardising the development approach and coding techniques for these systems will ensure their maintainability, security, protection against cyber-attacks and compliance with relevant legislation.

 ## Scope